heavyai/heavydb/README.md

 This project is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 The repository includes a number of third party packages provided under separate licenses.
 Details about these packages and their respective licenses is at [ThirdParty/licenses/index.md](ThirdParty/licenses/index.md).

+The standard build process for this project downloads the Community Edition of the MapD Immerse visual analytics client.
+This version of MapD Immerse is governed by a separate license agreement, included in the file `EULA-CE.txt`, and may only be used for non-commercial purposes.

 # Contributing